Vaei/PushPawn/README.md

 ![example usage](https://github.com/Vaei/repo_files/blob/main/PushPawn/preview_isekai.gif)

 Here is the preview from the minimal Third Person Example project below.
-This footage was obtained with >200ms and `p.netshowcorrections 1` - as you can see, it doesn't desync abnormally.
+This footage was obtained with >200ms and `p.netshowcorrections 1` - as you can see, it doesn't de-sync abnormally.

 ![example usage](https://github.com/Vaei/repo_files/blob/main/PushPawn/preview.gif)